MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 On macOS devices, users sign in with a local account.
 Then, they sign into apps and websites with their Microsoft Entra ID.

-With platform SSO, users can sign into the device with their Microsoft Entra ID instead of their local account.
+With platform SSO, users sign into the device with their Microsoft Entra ID instead of their local account.
 When they sign into the device with their Microsoft Entra ID, then they get access to device features that use Microsoft Entra ID for authentication.

 For more information on platform SSO, go to [Configure platform SSO for macOS devices in Microsoft Intune](platform-sso-macos.md).

-You can use platform SSO and the [Microsoft Enterprise SSO plug-in](#microsoft-enterprise-sso-plug---in-for-ios-ipad-and-macos-devices) (in this article) together.
+You use platform SSO and the [Microsoft Enterprise SSO plug-in](#microsoft-enterprise-sso-plug---in-for-ios-ipad-and-macos-devices) (in this article) together.
 Specifically, you:

 1. Use platform SSO to sign into the device.
 2. Use the SSO app extension to sign into apps and websites.

-When combined, users minimize the number of times they need to enter their Entra credentials.
+With these features, users minimize the number of times they need to enter their Entra credentials.

 Platform SSO uses the Microsoft Intune [settings catalog](settings-catalog.md) to configure the policy.
 When the policy is ready, you assign the policy to your users or devices.
 Microsoft recommends you assign the policy when the device enrolls in Intune.
 But, it can be assigned at any time, including on existing devices.